 This step also involves checking whether you have all the resources required to implement a CRM system, such as available team members for testing the CRM, and a dedicated training budget.

 The time you allot for this audit should also include time to create action items and a plan for carrying them out to improve your system.
 Our templates make it easy to not only record these items, but to also assign owners, track progress, and communicate on the fly.

 2. Outline your sales process

-Next, you map your customer journey, identify the different pipeline stages your prospects pass through, and find out who is responsible for what on your sales and marketing teams.
+Next, you can map your customer journey by identifying the different pipeline stages your prospects pass through, and clearly define who is responsible for what on your sales and marketing teams.

 This template enables you to zoom out and get a bird’s eye view of your existing sales process so you can understand exactly how a CRM application would help you optimize sales funnels.

 3. Define your CRM goals